daisukiyo/cs-2.2/final-project/README.md

 # Final Project - NBA Players

-I will be using a small, personally generated data set of NBA players.

-I will primarily focus on the relationships between the players:
+I will be using a small, personally generated data set of NBA players to study the the relationships between the players.

+---
 The graph that I will be generating will have:

 1. Vertice represents the NBA player
 2. Edge represents their relation as teammates
 3. The weight of each edge represents the years played together
+---
 By Developing this graph I hope to solve the 3 following problems:

 1. Player with the most teammates (Journeyman)